OliverSieberling/DistortedOneMax/README.md

-This repository contains the code for generating figures in the paper
+This repository contains the code for conducting the experiments and generating the figures in the paper

 - [Plus Strategies are Exponentially Slower for Planted Optima of Random Heigh](https://arxiv.org/abs/1234) (full version)